brycearden/461l-final-project/backend/flask/README.md

 Testing
 -------
 For testing we are using a service called PyRestTest.
-Information about PyRestTest and how to install can be found [here](http://github.com/svanoort/pyresttest)
+Information about PyRestTest and how to install can be found [here](http://github.com/svanoort/pyresttest).
+Additionally, examples of how to use this framework can be found [here](https://github.com/svanoort/pyresttest/tree/master/examples).

 Place all your tests in src/tests directory.
 Test runner is placed in src directory.
 To run your tests simply go to src directory and do:

 <pre class="console">